jzerbe/jzerbe.github.com/_posts/2010-06-22-recover-sd-card-data-with-linux-and-gddrescue.md

 - recovery
 published: true
 ---
-Just to be clear about the setup, I'll be using Debian 5 Linux and an 8 GB SD card with a SD to USB adapter over a USB 2.0 link.
+Just to be clear about the setup, I\'ll be using Debian 5 Linux and an 8 GB SD card with a SD to USB adapter over a USB 2.0 link.

 gddrescue is included in the main [Debian](http://packages.debian.org/search?keywords=gddrescue) and [Ubuntu](http://packages.ubuntu.com/search?keywords=gddrescue) repos, so in my case the install was just